FAQs

 As previously stated, Northgate will not create a net addition of car parking, it will serve future phases of development and that any reduction in spaces that may come about from policy reviews would be in the closure of the poorer quality car parks around the city.

-We have worked with a wide range of development consultants to help shape the investment plans for Northgate, which have evolved over the past 20 years and their expertise has helped shape our development strategy; these include the Urban Land Institute which undertook a peer review study of Chester with experts across Europe coming together to critique Chester’s offer.
+We have worked with a wide range of development consultants to help shape the investment plans for Northgate Phase One, which have evolved over the past 20 years and their expertise has helped shape our development strategy; these include the Urban Land Institute which undertook a peer review study of Chester with experts across Europe coming together to critique Chester’s offer.

 The result of this was the Chester One City Plan which provides a template for the council’s redevelopment of sites within the city.